 There can be a large queue at it but the day we visited we headed there early so it wasn’t too busy but I do recommend pre booking your tickets as it saves more time and stops the little ones getting bored standing in a queue plus you can get discount on online tickets which is what we done.Once you get your tickets you have the opinion to buy an activity pack for the little ones which we decided to buy for our daughter.
 It was full of all sorts of things to draw and colour and as you go through the centre you can stamp your book for each activity section you visit.
 My daughter loved doing that and she made sure she got all her stamps.

-When you first go in they take a picture of you that you can purchase at the end, neither of my kids looked up in the photo so I never bought our picture, besides it’s not easy to get a 8 month old to look up at a camera in a room full of new weird and wonderful things to look at but if you manage to get a good family picture then go for it, you only makes these memory’s once.
+When you first go in they take a picture of you that you can purchase at the end, neither of my kids looked up in the photo so I never bought our picture, besides it’s not easy to get a 8 month old to look up at a camera in a room full of new weird and wonderful things to look at.
 Anyway after that you head up a level and wait a little for others to gather then the doors open were you head into a brightly coloured room filled with lego tubes and this is where the factory tour begins which is about how Lego bricks are made.
 The talk was wonderfully done for the kids and there was little machines there as you go through the rooms which they get them involved in by getting them to push buttons and pull levers to make the lego bricks which they all enjoyed doing and you could see the excitement in all there faces.
 Obviously the little machines are made for the kids and don’t actually make lego there but they are very well done.
 After all this you move on to the main part of the discovery centre were you can walk around at your own peace to play and explore in each little section.
 The children are also given their own special lego brick to take home and keep before heading into the main section.

 There was plenty of things to do and once you’re in your free to do what you like, my daughter started by having a drive in the Lego cars then she went on the Merlin Wizard Ride with mummy which i admit i enjoyed just as much as she did.We must have spent about 3 hours or more going around it all.
 Of course there was alot of noise in it as you would expect and somehow our 8 month old slept through most of this.
 There a 4D cinema and a master model builder class to teach you how to build things although my 6 years old was more interested in making her own things rather that listening so i think this part would be more aimed at older kids.
 They also have a Kingdom Quest Laser Ride which looked like fun but with baby sleeping we had to give it a miss however it looked suitable for the whole family to enjoy.
 There was also a cafe in the centre serving tea,coffee,buns, sandwiches and that sort of thing but to be honest we didn’t eat in it so i cant comment on what it was like but it looked good and they had plenty to choose from.
 When heading out of the main part you go through a part called miniland which had lots of star wars lego which my hubby enjoyed seeing as he is a big fan of star wars.
 To top it all off before we headed into miniland our daughter was trilled as Red Fire Ninja Kai came out to see the kids and let us take pictures.